marmelab/remix-supabase-react-admin/README.md

-# React Admin with Remix and Supabase
+# Example React Admin App with Remix and Supabase

 This repository contains an example [Remix](https://remix.run/) project, embedding a [React Admin](https://marmelab.com/react-admin/) app, hooked to a [Supabase](https://supabase.com/) database.